edgedb/edgedb/doc/ref/edgeql/expressions.rst

     ``DISTINCT`` is a set operator that returns a new set where no member is equal to any other member.
-Considering that any two objects are equal if and only if they have the same identity, this operator is mainly useful when applied to sets of atomic values (or any other non-object, such as an array or tuple).
+Considering that any two objects are equal if and only if they have the same identity (that is to say, the value of an object is equal to its identity), this operator is mainly useful when applied to sets of atomic values (or any other non-object, such as an array or tuple).